-Now that we have described how ESTPs tend to behave in romantic relationships, let’s see which MBTI personality types may create lasting relationships with this intriguing personality.
+Now that we have described how ESTPs tend to behave in romantic relationships, let’s see which personality types may create lasting relationships with this intriguing personality.

 ESTP Best Match

-The truth is that the ESTP personality type is capable of creating lasting relationships with most of the other MBTI types.
+The truth is that the ESTP type is capable of creating lasting relationships with most of the other personality types.
 The question is, however, how many compromises they will have to make in this demanding process.
 Here, you will find out what personality types are considered the best matches for an ESTP personality due to their preferences and outlook on the world.

 Apart from a relationship with another ESTP, it is expected that ESTP types can most easily form meaningful relationships with an ISTP, an ESTJ, or an ENTP.
-This is because these three types all share values and interests similar to The Daredevil MBTI type.
+This is because these three types all share values and interests similar to The Daredevil personality type.
 This is not surprising, since all of these personalities share the Thinking preference, which influences the way they make decisions.
 Besides, they also have either a prominent Extroversion or Sensing preference, which significantly affects their perception of the world.

 ESTP personalities may also be drawn to personality types with whom they have intriguing differences, like ISTJs, ESFPs, ENTJs, and ENFPs.
 Even though these types may share some ESTP preferences like Extroversion, Sensing, or Perceiving, ESTPs may be most interested in their differences, seeing them as challenges they need to tackle to build promising relationships.

-Keep on reading to learn more about ESTP compatibility with other Myers-Briggs personality types, and to find out what to expect from ESTPs in other kinds of relationships and social roles.
+Keep on reading to learn more about ESTP compatibility with other personality types, and to find out what to expect from ESTPs in other kinds of relationships and social roles.